The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Table of Contents
 1. Download VS Code for Mac and command line tools
 2. Set up local Development directory
-3. Set up your terminal to push and pull from Github
+3. Configuring Github with your Terminal
+4. Add SSH Key for Github Setup

 ## Download VS Code
 VS Code is a code editor we can use to edit files and write programs.